iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 ## 👷 How do we solve it?

-Unlike traditional security, iExec protects and encrypts your data throughout its entire lifecycle, during storage, transfer, and even while **being processed by applications.**
+Unlike traditional security, iExec protects your data throughout its entire lifecycle, during storage, transfer, and even while **being processed by applications.**

 This is made possible thanks to
 <span class="highlight"><a target="_blank" href="https://protocol.docs.iex.ec/for-developers/confidential-computing/intel-sgx-technology">Trusted